Costs and Payments

 Financing Your MBA

 You may apply for financial aid even before you are admitted into the program; however the determination and processing of your loan will not occur until you have been admitted.
-The Office for Student Financial Affairs is responsible for determining eligibility and the processing of any financial aid offered to University of Florida students.
+The Office of Student Financial Aid and Scholarships is responsible for determining eligibility and the processing of any financial aid offered to University of Florida students.

 The University of Florida requires any student who wishes to be considered for a federal student loan to complete the Free Application for Federal Student Aid (FAFSA).
 Students must either be a U.S. Citizen or Resident Alien in order to be eligible for federal student loans.